3/28/2014 1:52pm, #1

 Who needs pictures?
 Here's the important stuff:

-That compares to rates, found in other studies, of 4.9 concussions per 100 athlete exposures in boxing, 2.2 per 100 in hockey and 8.08 per 100 in football
+That compares to rates, found in other studies, of 4.9 concussions per 100 athlete exposures in boxing, 2.2 per 100 in hockey and 8.08 per 100 in football, the paper said.

 Half of the knockouts occurred because of blows to the mandible, or lower jaw.